ShashankaVenkatesh/PG-Admission-Predictor/README.md

-Java Mini Project: II Year Sem 3 CSE C
+# PG Admission Predictor using Linear Regression in Java

-PG Admission Predictor using Linear Regression in Java
+### Java Mini Project: II Year Sem 3 CSE C

 The classes (within their respective packages) are in "./Mini Project/build/classes"